newrelic-experimental/newrelic-TSAK/documentation/example.md

 ----|------------
 [trapd.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/trapd.script) | Listening for SNMP trap packets and prinis VarBind from received packets
 [mibparse2.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/mibparse2.script) | Loads all MIB files and resove OID to Symbol and Symbol to OID.
+[ping1.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/ping1.script) | Sends ICMP packet to destination host and handles the ICMP Echo, returning RTT time.
+So, basically your common *ping* available from the TSAK script.
+Note, you have to be _root_, to run this script.

 ## Data management and AI scripts